 - When you’re halfway through filling the jar with lemons, grate in about a 1-inch piece of fresh ginger root.
 Finish filling with the lemon slices.

 Most people stir a spoonful of the mixture into a cup of boiling water, let it steep for a few minutes, then strain it and sip it.
-I actually prefer it in hot tea.
+I actually prefer it as a hot lemon ginger tea.

 And, if you’re really feeling under the weather, adding a little spoonful of whiskey won’t hurt a thing.

-Store the lemon, honey, and ginger mixture in a cool dark place like a pantry or kitchen cabinet.
+Store this homemade cough syrup mixture in a cool dark place like a pantry or kitchen cabinet.
 It doesn’t require refrigeration unless you just want to!

-Yes, you can use lime in place of lemon.
-I prefer lemon because the taste pairs best with the honey and ginger.
+Yes, I suppose you could use lime or even orange or grapefruit in place of lemon.
+I prefer lemon because its taste pairs best with the honey and ginger.

 I don’t recommend dried or ground ginger for this recipe.
-While it would still taste delicious, you won’t get all the benefits that come from using fresh ginger root.
+While it would still taste delicious, it will cloud the mixture and you won’t get all the benefits that come from using fresh ginger root.

 I recommend using raw, organic honey.
 Honey that has not been heat treated or processed in any way will contain the most benefits.
 It’s also great to use locally-sourced honey if you can because it typically contains pollen from native plants and flowers which helps build immunity against seasonal allergies!